sfulay/agora/README.md

 ### Step 2: Add Interview Transcripts

 Interview data should be structured as `InterviewUtterance` objects.
-Each utterance represents one sentence spoken during the interview.
+Each utterance represents a complete speaker turn (which may contain multiple sentences).

 **Option A: Manual import via Python**